nitras/dark-portfolio/projects/the-london-book-fair.md

 thumbnail: "../static/uploads/57823a51944227.58ff669ae47a1.gif"
 year: "2017"
 categories:
-- webdevelopment
+- Webdevelopment
-- logo
+- Logo
 - Branding
 intro: <p>There is nothing that can <a href="http://www.nitras.be" title="">hold</a>
   me back.</p>
 services:
-- analytics
+- Analytics
-- typography
+- Typography
 layout: Project-B
 template: Project
 gallery: